MetOffice/CSET/docs/source/index.rst

 evaluating :abbr:`ESM (Earth System Model)` configurations.
-It aims to replace the :abbr:`RES (Regional Evaluation Suite)`, :abbr:`RMED (Regional Model Evaluation & Development)` Toolbox and the collections of bespoke scripts littering people's home directories, reducing effort wasted on duplicating already existing code.
-This centralisation of diagnostics should also make evaluations more consistent, reproducible and comparable.
+It aims to replace the :abbr:`RES (Regional Evaluation Suite)`, :abbr:`RMED (Regional Model Evaluation & Development)` Toolbox and the collections of bespoke scripts littering people's home directories.
+By centralising these in CSET the effort spent on duplicate code can be reduced, and give a chance for code review to catch any bugs.
+This will make evaluations more consistent, reproducible and comparable.
 For more, see :doc:`/background/why-cset`

 Use the side bar to the left to access other pages of the documentation.